|Pilot F/Lt Leslie "Les" D. Jackson (survived)

 Built by Curtiss in Buffalo, New York.
-Assigned U. S. Army serial number unknown.
+Assigned U. S. Army Air Force (USAAF) as P-40E Warhawk serial number unknown.
 Disassembled and shipped overseas to Australia and reassembled.

 On March 16, 1942 assigned to the Royal Australian Air Force (RAAF) as Kittyhawk serial number A29-9.
 That same day assigned to 75 Squadron with tail code "N".
 This P-40 operated from 7-Mile Drome near Port Moresby.

 On March 25, 1942, suffered a force landing and afterwards was repaired.

 On April 6, 1942 took off 7-Mile Drome piloted by Jackson on a mission to intercept incoming Japanese G4M1 Bettys and escorting A6M2 Zeros.
 During the combat, Jackson shot down A6M2 Zero piloted Yoshi’e and this P-40 was damaged during aerial combat, but landed safely at approximately 12:30pm.

 Vanished without a trace: The First Tainan Kū Loss in New Guinea, 5 April 1942: